 There is a robust evidence-base for eoSim and SurgTrac.
 For both basic and advanced skills training.
 From multiple specialties and countries.
-28 peer reviewed articles and counting.
+Over 30 peer reviewed articles.

 Here are highlights from recent papers (full references below):